 Juicy sweet berries and a buttery rich biscuit topping come together in this old-fashioned simple berry cobbler.
 Use your favorite berries and if they’re out of season, swap fresh for frozen berries.
 The buttermilk biscuit topping is super soft with a deliciously crisp crust.
 This easy summer dessert is made even better with a scoop of vanilla ice cream and a dollop of whipped cream!

 Up close and personal. ↑ ↑

 Those syrupy berries, that golden brown biscuit crust, the necessary vanilla ice cream topper.
 It’s funny that out of the hundreds of recipes on my website, I’m declaring this the one and only dessert you should make this summer.
 Consider this the easier way to enjoy your favorite sweet summer berries without the work of a full pie and pie crust.
 Forget the others (but maybe not you, key lime pie) and let’s make mixed berry cobbler!

 What the Heck is Cobbler?

 Let’s clear this up!
-Cobblers, crumbles, and crisps fall under the same dessert umbrella.
+Cobblers, crumbles, and crisps (like apple crisp) fall under the same dessert umbrella.
 Each are like pie, but without the pie crust.
 Cobblers are typically topped with a biscuit or cake-like topping, crisps are topped with an oat streusel topping, and crumbles are topped with an oat-less crumb topping.
 The terms are all pretty synonymous with one another, but cobbler almost always has the biscuit topping.
 Like a giant strawberry shortcake of sorts.
 If you like pie, you’ll definitely enjoy cobblers, crumbles, and crisps.
 (Try my bourbon cherry crisp next because it’s totally out of this world!)

 Here’s Why Cobbler is Literally the Best